-The career-oriented programs offered at Pinnacle Career Institute are composed of courses designed to meet the specific needs of the local business community.
-The Academic Program Review Committee provides oversight for the design, development, management, and evaluation of all academic programs and curricula.
+The career-oriented programs offered at Pinnacle Career Institute are composed of courses designed to meet the specific needs of business communities.
+The Program Advisory Committee provides oversight for the design development, management, and evaluation of all academic programs and curricula.
 The committee, comprised of faculty and staff, relies on the feedback and involvement of outside subject matter experts, including program advisory committee members, employers, and graduates working in the field, which assist in validating the needs and viability of programs and changes in field practices.